-The Keralan Backwaters comprise an intricate series of streams and canals (around 1,500km in total) across the West Coast of Kerala stretching out from a broad, beautiful lagoon known as Lake Vembanad.
+The Keralan Backwaters comprise an intricate series of streams and canals across the West Coast of Kerala stretching out from a broad, beautiful lagoon known as Lake Vembanad (the longest lake in India).
 The Northern waterways are located near Valiyaparamba, while the Southern Backwaters are found approximately 365 kilometres south in Alleppey.
 There is a real difference between the two with those around Alleppey and Lake Vembanad being busier and full of thriving industries and daily life with narrow water ways.
 The north is much quieter in terms of life and travellers, perfect for kicking back and relaxing on deck.
 To get a real insight and comparison we’d recommend having 2 or 3 nights in a property or boat in the southern area before travelling north for one or two nights on a houseboat.

 THE NORTHERN WATERWAYS

 Northern Kerala is generally lesser visited than the South, but offers many similar experiences - wildlife, markets, tea and spice plantations and more.
 The same is true of the Northern backwaters, which are quieter and much less visited by tourists.
 It is truly idyllic: with wider channels and evocative palm fringed scenery, the experience is much more about enjoying the area’s natural beauty and relaxing with great sunsets.
 Tourists will encounter less interaction with locals as villages are set further back from the river banks, and there is less industry; the Northern area is much closer to the sea than the south, hence the water is salty and towns and villages don’t rely on it for cultivation.
 The proximity to the ocean also means there is easy access to lovely beaches.